 Hedges of flowering native plants and shrubs are a source of life and therefore a gift for any garden.

-Due to the fact that a hedge is most of the year left alone.
-Many species can live in it undisturbed and multiply peacefully.
+Since a hedge is most of the year left alone, many species can live in it undisturbed and multiply peacefully.

 If the hedge flowers it also feeds many animals and increases the attractiveness of the entire garden quite a bit.

 Birds and many other animals also love deadwood hedges, as they can find food and safe shelter there.